miroslawmajka/cucumber-boilerplate/README.md

 # Lints the JavaScript
 npm run lint

-# Runs the end-to-end testing by starting a local Express app,
-# using WebdriverIO Cucumber scenarios and closes down the app
+# Runs the end-to-end testing using WebdriverIO Cucumber scenarios and closes down the app
 npm test
 ```